 When you update the maximum number of users in a place to fewer than 50, there may be servers already configured to a different, higher number.
-As those servers won’t support Spatial Voice, it is recommended to restart your servers.
+As those servers won't support chat with spatial voice, it is recommended to restart your servers.

-If you don't want to enable Spatial Voice for every place within your experience, you can disable Spatial Voice within specific places that would otherwise be voice-eligible through the EnableDefaultVoice property.
+If you don't want to enable chat with spatial voice for every place within your experience, you can disable it within specific places that would otherwise be voice-eligible through the EnableDefaultVoice property.

 - In the Model tab of the menu bar, navigate to the Advanced section, then click the Service icon.
 The Insert Service dialog displays.